mssola/todo/README.md

 This application uses the Go programming language and some awesome packages like negroni, gorilla/mux, blackfriday, etc. Moreover, it uses PostgreSQL for the database.
-You can install the dependencies manually and setup the db/database.json file by yourself, or you can just perform the following command:

-    $ ./script/kickstart

-It will ask for a few DB-related things: the user, the dbname and the password.
-After this, you can install this like any other Go program and run it:
+In order to configure the database, you can use the following environment variables:

+- `TODO_DB_USER`, defaults to "postgres".
+- `TODO_DB_NAME`, defaults to "todo-dev".
+- `TODO_DB_PASSWORD`, defaults to "".
+- `TODO_DB_HOST`, defaults to "localhost".
+- `TODO_DB_SSLMODE`, defaults to "disable".

+You might want to use the given **docker compose** setup as given in the `docker-compose.yml` file.
+Note that it will create two nodes: `web` and `db`.
+The `db` node uses the [official Postgres](https://hub.docker.com/_/postgres/) image.
+Make sure to understand how it works.
+The `db` node has to be initialized with the given command inside of the container:

+    $ psql -U postgres < /tmp/db/tables.sql

+There is also a `Dockerfile` providing an up-to-date image of the application (`mssola/todo:latest` on the Docker Hub).
+However, if you want to build this manually, you can type:

-    $ go install
+    $ godep go build && ./todo
-    $ todo

 ## License